microsoft/ODBC-Specification/ODBC 4.0.md

 		- Calling SQLDescribeCol/SQLGetDescField/SQLGetDescRecord

 	    *The Driver Manager returns SQLState 07009, Invalid descriptor index, if the application attempts to call SQLBindCol, SQLSetDescField, SQLSetDescRecord in the `DATA_AVAILABLE` case for a column other than the current column, or if SQLGetData or SQLGetNestedHandle is called for a column other than the current column  and the driver does not support SQL_GD_ANY_ORDER.
+	- Applications SHOULD NOT change the offset value indicated by SQL_DESC_BIND_OFFSET_PTR while in a `SQL_DATA_AVAILABLE` state.
+As the driver can populate columns and indicators in any order until the fetch operations completes, changing this value while in a `SQL_DATA_AVAILABLE` state has indeterminate affects.

-5. If rowset size is 1, the app can update the binding information for the current column only, which will used in the next call to SQLFetch/SQLFetchScroll.
+5. The app can update the binding information for the current column only, which will used when populating subsequent rows for the given column.
+Note that changing the binding has no affect on previously populated rows.

 6. App typically retrieves the data for the current column by calling SQLGetData, or by reading data from the nested handle, as appropriate.

 7. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
-    -   Any nested handles on the same statement are closed, unless [`SQL_GD_CONCURRENT`](#361-sql_gd_concurrent-bit-for-sql_getdata_extensions) is specified and rowset size is equal to 1 (in which case any nested handles are closed upon the next call to fetch or close cursor on the parent statement handle.)
+    -   Any nested handles on the same statement are closed, unless [`SQL_GD_CONCURRENT`](#361-sql_gd_concurrent-bit-for-sql_getdata_extensions) is specified (in which case any nested handles are closed upon the next call to fetch or close cursor on the parent statement handle.)
     -   Driver returns `SQL_DATA_AVAILABLE`, along with the ordinal of the next column available to be retrieved, if additional columns are available
     -   Driver returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` when all bound or data-at-fetch columns have been retrieved.
 The application must not assume any bindings or diagnostic information associated with the fetch has been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`, or `SQL_ERROR`.